NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/automatic/code-based/index.md

 It becomes clear that the more granular details you want to get out of your application the more you have to put instrumentation code into it.

-The following chapter `manual instrumentatoin` will do this in full depth.
+The following chapter `manual instrumentation` will do this in full depth.

 Please stop all Java, Python and docker processes.